Kon-Tiki expedition: Kantuta

 In 1955, the Czech explorer and adventurer Eduard Ingris attempted to recreate the Kon-Tiki expedition on a balsa raft called Kantuta.
 His first expedition, Kantuta I, took place in 1955–1956 and led to failure.
 In 1959, Ingris built a new balsa raft, Kantuta II, and tried to repeat the previous expedition.
 The second expedition was a success.
 Ingris was able to cross the Pacific Ocean on the balsa raft from Peru to Polynesia.

 Tahiti-Nui

-A French seafarer, Éric de Bisschop, committed himself in a project he had had for some years: he built a Polynesian raft in order to cross the eastern Pacific Ocean from Tahiti to Chile (contrary to Thor Heyerdahl's crossing); the Tahiti-Nui left Papeete with a crew of five on November 8, 1956.
+A French seafarer, Éric de Bisschop, committed himself in a project he had considered for some years: he built a Polynesian raft in order to cross the eastern Pacific Ocean from Tahiti to Chile (contrary to Thor Heyerdahl's crossing); the Tahiti-Nui left Papeete with a crew of five on November 8, 1956.
 When near the Juan Fernández Islands (Chile) in May 1957, the raft was in a very poor state and they asked for a towing, but it was damaged during the operation and had to be abandoned, but they were able to preserve all the equipment that had been aboard.